ibm-cloud-docs/secrets-manager/secret-rotate.md

 A successful response returns the ID value for the policy, along with other metadata.
 For more information about the required and optional request parameters, see [Set secret policies](/apidocs/secrets-manager#put-policy){: external}.

+## Rotating certificates
+{: #rotate-certificates}

+When you order public TLS certificates by using {{site.data.keyword.secrets-manager_short}}, you can choose to enable automatic rotation.
+During the renewal process, {{site.data.keyword.secrets-manager_short}} uses DNS validation to verify that you own the domains that are listed as part of your certificate.

+- You can enable automatic rotation for the public certificates (`public_cert`) secret type at its creation, or by editing the details of an existing certificate.
+- Certificates that you enable for automatic rotation are rotated 31 days before they expire.
+- After a certificate is rotated, the previous version is retained in case you need it.

 ### Enabling automatic rotation for certificates in the UI
 {: #auto-rotate-certificate-ui}
 {: ui}

-When you order a public certificate (`public_cert`), you can choose to enable automatic rotation. {{site.data.keyword.secrets-manager_short}} sends a request to renew the certificate 31 days before it expires.
+You can enable automatic rotation for your public certificate at its creation, or by editing the details of an existing certificate. {{site.data.keyword.secrets-manager_short}} sends a request to renew the certificate 31 days before it expires.
 If the domain validation completes succesfully, your certificate is renewed automatically.

-You can enable automatic rotation for your public certificate at its creation, or by editing the details of an existing certificate.

 1. If you're [ordering a certificate](/docs/secrets-manager?topic=secrets-manager-user-credentials#user-credentials-ui), enable the rotation options.
    1. To rotate the certificate automatically 31 days before it expires, switch the rotation toggle to **On**.